brianhill/deep-springs-observatory/index.md

 ![Clamshell Dome](./photos/ClamshellDome.jpeg)

 The dome is shown with [the author](../) inside.
-It will remain stored on bricks and a pallet until the foundation is complete.
+It will remain stored on cinder blocks and a pallet until the foundation is complete.

 ## Instrument